 Soft robotic components

-In particular, the work of NCCR robotics researchers now focuses on developing soft pressure sensors and proximity sensors, based on a manufacturing process that uses liquid metal as the core material.
-These sensors are being integrated with the rubber band of the Myosuit, and used to quantify the motion of the user’s joints and to provide an accurate and comfortable way to monitor walking.
+In particular, the work of NCCR robotics researchers focused on developing soft pressure sensors and proximity sensors, based on a manufacturing process that uses liquid metal as the core material.
+These sensors were integrated with the rubber band of the Myosuit, and used to quantify the motion of the user’s joints and to provide an accurate and comfortable way to monitor walking.